neuviemeporte/neuviemeporte.github.io/_posts/2024-05-22-dirtytricks.md

 {% endhighlight %}

 Success!
 Even though I did not request it, the compiler stores the values by itself.
 My routine completely matches the original at the problematic location, and a couple hundred instructions afterwards.
 Scratch that off, move to the next one.
 Whew, that was sneaky!

+The takeaway is that stack variables might not really be stack variables when reversing code emitted by these old compilers (and definitely not with the newer ones).
+It might just be the compiler making a little temporary storage on the side.